15MiConroy/Real-Estate-On-the-Lake/README.md

 2) After digging around I found out I CAN use the pacel id to search for the property information!
     - https://auditor.lakecountyohio.gov/Datalets/Datalet.aspx?UseSearch=no&pin=01A0010000090&mode=sales
     Where the 01A001..... is the parcel ID

+Potential approach to getting ALL parcel numbers:
+- Advanced search allows searching based on year built.
+Could loop through all years (1800-now)

+I also stumbled upon this site that actually has parcel data: https://gis-lakeohgis.opendata.arcgis.com/